 The authority for this project is Section 566 of the Water Resources Development Act (WRDA) of 1996.
-Section 566 of WRDA established a pilot program to provide design and construction assistance for water-related environmental infrastructure and resource protection and development projects for non-Federal interests in Bucks, Chester, Delaware, Montgomery and Philadelphia counties in Southeastern Pennsylvania.
+Section 566 of WRDA established a pilot program authorizing USACE to provide design and construction assistance for water-related environmental infrastructure and resource protection and development projects to non-Federal interests in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties in Southeastern Pennsylvania.